omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

                 - class based views take this into account with the models get_aboslute_url

 Functionality to add:
+- change date added/created fields on all models to datetime fields to allow for most accurate tracking
+        - will require reset of database and changing of mainsite_workouts to put datetime instead of just date.
+        - will also likely require change of movements_list instance completed dates.
 - only allow user who created base workout in database to edit that workout and only while no one else has added it to their page
         - if edited after others have it on their profile, it will change everyones workout.
 - add user field of "sport" and they can choose between crossfit, bodybuilding, strength training etc.